lewisfish/signedMCRT/docs/main.md

 Source code can be found [here](/src/geometeryMod.f90)

 ### grid.f90

+This module defines the cartesian grid type (cart_grid) and associated routines.

+The cart_grid type contains information related to the grid used to record the fluence.
+This includes the number of voxels in each cardinal direction (nxg, nyg, nzg), the **half** size of the grid in each direction (xmax, ymax, zmax), and the locations of the voxels walls in each direction (xface, yface, zface).
+The type-bound function get_voxel takes a position (vector) and returns the voxel the position falls in.

+Init_grid initialises a cart_grid instance.

 Source code can be found [here](/src/grid.f90)

 ### historyStack.f90
 Source code can be found [here](/src/historyStack.f90)

 ### iarray.f90

+The iarray module contains the variables that record the fluence.
+These are 3D arrays, with roughly the same dimensions as the cart_grid type.
+Jmean is the *local* fluence.
+JmeanGLOBAL is the *global* fluence grid.
+The global version is the one that is written to disk at the simulations end.

 Source code can be found [here](/src/iarray.f90)

 ### inttau2.f90

+inttau2 is the heart of the MCRT simulation.
+It moves the photons though the simulated media. tauint2 is the only public function here and is the main function that moves the photon.
+Changes should only be made here if bugs are discovered or new methods of tracking photons (i.e phase tracking) or moving photons (i.e new geometry method) is needed.

 Source code can be found [here](/src/inttau2.f90)

 ### kernelsMod.f90